 We are working on creating an alternative Summer Reading experience for you!
 This means that the program will begin later than usual, but we are working hard to make sure you have a great summer reading experience :).

 We may also limit the number of patrons using the computers at one time to comply with social distancing and ensure that each computer is disinfected after each use.
 Certain areas of the library may be sectioned off to ensure social distancing measures are in place.
-We realize this may be confusing and frustrating at first, but we know that with your help, we can ensure that the library opens safely.
+We realize this may be confusing and frustrating at first, but we know that with your help, we can ensure that the library continues to operate safely.

 Frequently Asked Questions